StackVista/stackstate-docs/setup/cli/cli-sts.md

 {% endtab %}

 {% tab title="Manual" %}
-Open a **Powershell** terminal and run each step one-by-one or all at once.
-The new `sts` CLI and all associated configuration will be removed for the current user.
+To remove the new `sts` CLI and all associated configuration for the current user, open a **Powershell** terminal and run each step one-by-one or all at once:

 1. Remove binary:
    ```powershell